Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 b.
 Blue Team: Implement input validation and parameterized queries to prevent SQL injection attacks, monitor database activity for suspicious behavior, and enforce least privilege access controls.

 ### Types of malware that can breach the system
-Some of the malware that can breach the server  includes:
+Some of the malware that can breach the server  include:
 1. Trojans: Malicious software disguised as legitimate programs, used to steal information or gain unauthorized access.
 2. Worms: Self-replicating malware that spreads across networks, exploiting vulnerabilities to infect other systems.
 3. Rootkit: Malware that hides its presence and gives attackers privileged access to compromised systems, often for spying or further attacks.